loophp/iterators/README.md

 ## Contributing

-Feel free to contribute by sending Github pull requests.
-I'm quite responsive :-)
+Feel free to contribute by sending pull requests.
+We are a usually very responsive team and we will help you going through your pull request from the beginning to the end.

-If you can't contribute to the code, you can also sponsor me on [Github][5].
+For some reasons, if you can't contribute to the code and willing to help, sponsoring is a good, sound and safe way to show us some gratitude for the hours we invested in this package.

+Sponsor me on [Github][5] and/or any of [the contributors][6].

 ## Changelog